Lord’s Day – 16th February

 Lord’s Day Services

-There is a crèche facility available for parents/carers with children.
-There are helpers on rota if you wish to leave your child with them.
-Alternatively, you can listen to the service from there.
+There is a crèche facility available during the service for parents/carers with young children.
+If you wish, you can listen to the service from there.

 Little Rainbows Toddler Group

 Little Rainbows Toddler Group meets this Thursday at 10am -12noon.
 The toddler group is open everyone in the community who wishes to come along for a tea or coffee and meet other parents in a fun, safe, environment for their children.